T3DocumentationStarter/PeterPan/Documentation/Meetings/T3DocTeam-Sprint.rst

 =====================

 | What tasks are there?
-| Where do we have notes?
+| Where do we take notes?
+|
 | Move rendering into the cloud?
+| What do we need for Elasticsearch?